-Last paragraph on page 9 is very interesting: it is redolent of the interchanges between Sidney Winter (Yale Economic Essays 1963, QJE 1971) and Richard Day (QJE 1967) regarding whether or not firms will end up optimizing despite using simple rules of thumb to get decisions taken rapidly.
-Day's defense of the optimization assumption works in a stable environment, but not one that is being forever disturbed by a Schumpeterian 'innovating remnant'.
-Winter's evolutionary thinking seems much in the same spirit as Scitovsky's view of the consumers situation.
+Last paragraph on page 9 is very interesting: it is redolent of the interchanges between Sidney Winter (Yale Economic Essays 1963, QJE 1971) and Richard Day (QJE 1967) (...)
 I can't remember if Winter's frequent coauthor Richard Nelson has talked about Scitovsky in his recent papers on evolutionary consumer theory, but it would be worth checking these out.